Board of Directors

 I was born and raised in Jessheim, Norway, my parents and two sisters still live there.
 I studied Physical education at Oppdal College, but became a flight attendant with Sterling Airways logging thousands of hours in the air.
 It was an exciting career that afforded me the opportunity to travel extensively.
 Physical education is still a very big part of my life and I remain active on a daily basis.

 I moved to Canada in 1994 and proudly became a permanent resident 11 years ago.
-I met my soulmate Jeff (pilot for Air Canada) 30 years ago and we have been married for 20 years, we live in Mono with our three dogs.
-I own and show horses with my best friend Shannon and can often be found at her barn when not working p/t at RustiK Local Bistro as a hostess.
+I met my soulmate Jeff (pilot for Air Canada) 33 years ago and we have been married for 23 years.
+We live in Thornbury with our two dogs Sally and Betty.
+I own and show horses with my best friend Shannon and can often be found at her barn when not working p/t at RustiK Local Bistro as a hostess or as a Guest Service Ambassador at Blue Mountain.

 I have always been involved in the community and believe in giving back through my volunteering with Big Brothers and Sisters, Orangeville Girls Hockey, Canadian Sport Horse Association, and now the Orangeville Food Bank and Community Living Dufferin.